-At Checkit, we recently worked with the catering contract manager for one of the UK’s largest accounting & professional services firms.
-They were looking for an operations management solution to a problem they had around spending far too much time manually trying to check that all of their processes had been properly completed.
-They reached out to us and we were able to demonstrate to them the value in using technology to support operational management in the hospitality industry.
+Checkit recently worked with the catering contract manager for one of the UK’s largest accounting & professional services firms.
+They were looking for an operations management solution to the problem of too much time being spent on manually trying to check all of their processes had been properly completed.
+They reached out to us and we were able to demonstrate the value in using technology to support operational management in the catering sector.

 Delivering quality in complex environments

-Those working in hospitality often feed a huge volume of people every single day.
+Those working in catering often feed a huge volume of people every single day.
 This brings with it a responsibility towards clients and customers, to maintain a high quality of service and ensure food has been prepared safely.
-Hospitality, in particular food services, is also an increasingly regulated environment – food safety, hygiene and allergen processes are now a critical part of daily operation, and regulation is only going to increase with the likes acrylamide directives.
+This is also an increasingly regulated environment – food safety, hygiene and allergen processes are now a critical part of daily operations, and regulation is only going to increase with the likes acrylamide directives.
 The key to delivering quality in such a complex environment is consistent and careful management of a range of operational processes which span entire teams of people.

 A simple and powerful tool